vmware-archive/kube-prod-runtime/docs/migration-guides/prometheus-migration.md

 `curl -XPOST http://localhost:9090/api/v1/admin/tsdb/snapshot?skip_head=true`

-That command is meant to be executed from the sidecar rsync container that is deployed in the old Prometheus deployment.
-As soon as you execute that command, the snapshot will be stored under the data directory of Prometheus, under `snapshots/`.
+That command is meant to be executed from the sidecar *rsync* container that is deployed in the old Prometheus deployment.
+As soon as you execute that command, the snapshot will be stored under Prometheus data directory, under `snapshots/`.

-Once the snapshot is done, connect to the sidecar rsync container in the new Prometheus deployment and execute:
+Once the snapshot is done, connect to the sidecar *rsync* container in the new Prometheus deployment and execute:

 `rsync -avrP prometheus-rsync.NAMESPACE.svc.cluster.local::data/snapshots/ /opt/bitnami/prometheus/data/`

 > Note:  Make sure you change the NAMESPACE placeholder for the Kubernetes namespace where the old Prometheus deployment lives.

-After the rsync has finished, move the block directories to the main data directory of Prometheus.
-This an example of the structure you will find data directory of the new Prometheus deployment:
+After the copy has finished, move the block directories to the main data directory of Prometheus.
+This is an example of the structure you will find in the data directory of the new Prometheus deployment:

 ```bash
 /data # ls -la